WHMB-TV: Programming

-Syndicated religious programs broadcast by WHMB-TV include It Is Written, The Jim Bakker Show, The 700 Club, the Believer's Voice of Victory, Life Today, Jack Van Impe Presents, and In Touch with Dr. Charles Stanley.
-Local religious programs broadcast by WHMB-TV include Hope for Life TV, Bethel Baptist Church, Blood Washed and New Beginnings Fellowship Church.
-Syndicated secular programs seen on the station include Charlie's Angels, I Dream of Jeannie, M*A*S*H, The Lone Ranger, The Adventures of Robin Hood, Highway to Heaven, Little House on the Prairie, A Different World, Marty Stouffer's Wild America, The Filling Station and Cosby.

-During the mid-1990s, WHMB aired a rebroadcast of then CBS affiliate WISH-TV (channel 8, now a CW affiliate)'s 6:00 p.m. newscast on a one-hour delay at 7:00 p.m.
-Currently, the closest thing to a newscast (more of a public affairs show) is Inside Indy airing Sunday nights at 11:30 p.m., formerly airing on Mondays at the same aforementioned time.
+During the mid-1990s, WHMB aired a rebroadcast of then CBS affiliate WISH-TV (channel 8, now a CW affiliate)'s 6 p.m. newscast on a one-hour delay at 7 p.m.

 Sports programming

 In 1997, the Indiana High School Athletic Association (IHSAA) awarded WHMB the local television rights to the statewide boys' and girls' high school basketball tournament finals and high school football championship games after UPN affiliate WTTV (channel 4, now a CBS affiliate) chose not to renew its contract to carry the games citing ratings declines; that year, the IHSAA converted its basketball tournament from a single-class to a multi-class format.
 WHMB opted against renewing the contract in 2004; the station continues to air high school football and basketball games on Friday nights during the IHSAA athletic season.
 The station also maintains rights to broadcast a handful of minor league baseball games annually from the Indianapolis Indians; during instances in which the station carries an away game featuring the team, WHMB instead transmits the home team's broadcast feed.

-Since September 2012, WHMB-TV is the Indianapolis home to the syndicated package of Atlantic Coast Conference football and men's basketball games originating from the ACC Network, an ad hoc syndicated sports network operated by Raycom Sports.
-The package includes some men's basketball games involving the University of Notre Dame Fighting Irish as that college's sports programs (except football) joined the ACC in July 2013.
+From 2012 to 2019, WHMB-TV was the Indianapolis home to the syndicated package of Atlantic Coast Conference football and men's basketball games originating from the ACC Network, an ad hoc syndicated sports network operated by Raycom Sports.
+The package included some men's basketball games involving the University of Notre Dame Fighting Irish as that school's sports programs (except football) joined the ACC in July 2013.